 Connect inlet, outlet, and overboard lines to the valve.
-The inlet port receives pressurized oil from the pump.
-The outlet line should be attached to the oil line(s) going to the turbine.
+The inlet port receives pressurized fuel from the pump.
+The outlet line should be attached to the fuel line(s) going to the turbine combustors.
 The overboard (OBVD) drain port depicted in Figure 2-3 is a vent between dual redundant shaft seals.
-It must be connected by means of rigid steel piping to an oil collection system so as not to be exposed to danger of obstruction, physical damage, or backpressure in excess of 69 kPa (0.69 bar/10 psig).
+It must be connected by means of rigid steel piping to a fuel collection, purge, vent, or flare off system so as not to be exposed to danger of obstruction, physical damage, or back pressure in excess of 69 kPa (0.69 bar/10 psig).

-Do not plug the overboard drain as this may cause oil to enter the LQT actuator, resulting in a hazardous condition with the potential to cause personal injury and/or damage to the actuator.
+Do not plug the overboard drain as this may cause fuel to enter the LQT actuator, resulting in a hazardous condition with the potential to cause personal injury and/or damage to the actuator.